 The American tradition of prom has now taken over schools across Scotland and the United Kingdom.
 It's usually a formal dance or ceilidh, acting as a send off to students leaving high school

 This tradition has grown over the years in popularity thanks to American TV programmes like Glee, Gossip Girl and 90210.

 Prom is a great chance to get your glad rags on and dance the night away with your friends on before you leave high school and move on to work, further education, modern apprenticeship or something else.

-Prom season has become big business with prom goers often spending hundreds of pound on outfits, beauty treatments, limos, hotel suits and after parties.
+Prom season has become big business with prom goers often spending hundreds of pound on outfits, beauty treatments, limos, hotel suites and after parties.